Could a probiotic help kids with type 1 diabetes? new study explores

 Summary

-This study tested a probiotic called Lactobacillus johnsonii N6.2 in 30 children and teens with type 1 diabetes.
-The goal was to see if it is safe and if it can help preserve the body's ability to produce insulin by improving gut health.
-Participants took the probiotic for 24 weeks and were monitored for side effects and immune changes.
+This study tested whether a probiotic called Lactobacillus johnsonii N6.2 is safe and affects the immune system in 30 children and teens with type 1 diabetes.
+The goal was to see if the probiotic could help preserve the body's ability to produce insulin by improving gut health.
+Participants took the probiotic for 24 weeks and were monitored for side effects and changes in blood and stool samples.

 Disclaimer